techClick/emojis.search/README.md

 # By Ikechi Anya.

+An application that let's you search through an emoji list.
-Was very interesting to work on.
+This was very interesting to work on.